sofwerx/eclipse-che/README.md

 The che web service should be listening on your docker-engine host on port 8080.

-You can now interact with Che by clicking on the following URL:
+You should now be able to interact with Che by clicking on the following URL:

 - http://localhost:8080